-To compare the pointing for different rasters you can follow the script snippets of above to select out the Frames you want to look at, and then plot the RA and Dec using the instructions provided in Sec.
+To compare the pointing for different rasters you can follow the script snippets of above to select out the Frames products you want to look at, and then plot the RA and Dec using the instructions provided in Sec.
 3.4.2.5.

-See Chap.
-4. for more information on the placement of the spaxels of PACS.
+See Sec.
+3.6.2.2 for more information on the placement of the spaxels of PACS.

-3.5.3.2.
+3.5.3.3.
 For the PacsCube

-By far the easiest way to inspect your PacsCubes, contained within slicedCubes, is to use the Spectrum Explorer on it.
+By far the easiest way to inspect your PacsCubes, which is the class of product that are contained within your slicedCubes at this point in the pipeline, is to use the Spectrum Explorer on them.
 However, if that is not available in your version of HIPE, here are some more manual methods.

 The description here is for the PacsCube product, that is a single slice of a slicedCubes product.
 Here we describe how to inspect such a cube, called "mycube".
-You can search for the organisation of the slices, and extract them out of the ListContext in the same way as has already been explained for the slicedFrames.
+You can search for the organisation of the slices, and extract them out of the ListContext in a similar way as has already been explained for the slicedFrames, although without a MasterBlockTable (at this point in time) for the cube you will need to use that of your slicedFrames (which is organised in the same order) to work out what slice in your slicedCubes is what.
+Extracting a cube slice: